-Chiropractors diagnose and treat problems affecting the bones, joints and muscles (the musculoskeletal system).
+Chiropractors diagnose and treat problems affecting the bones, joints and muscles.
+This is called the musculoskeletal system.
 It can help with some symptoms of cancer and its treatment.

 - Chiropractors diagnose and treat problems of the musculoskeletal system

 - Chiropractic can help to relieve some symptoms of cancer and its treatment

 - It is safe to have with a qualified practitioner

 - People with some health conditions including some types of cancer are advised not to have chiropractic

 - Tell your cancer specialist before you have it and tell the chiropractor you have cancer